cclatterbuck/waterpal/README.md

-README
+waterpal
 ================

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# waterpal: palettes for the California Water Boards
+# Palettes for the California Water Boards

 These are color palettes based on art and iconography from the California State Water Resources Control Board, USA.
 Code from